-Cream Cheese Frosting is probably the best part of any cake, cupcake, or cookie as far as I’m concerned.
+This frosting is probably the best part of any cake, cupcake, or cookie as far as I’m concerned.

-Cream cheese frosting is my favorite.
+It’s my favorite.
 I love it, and you’ve seen me use it on my Pumpkin Spice Cake with Apple Butter Cream Cheese Frosting and on my Zucchini Cookies.

 Adjusting the basic recipe

-Cream Cheese Frosting doesn’t need any other flavors, but sometimes it’s fun to mix it up a bit.
+This Frosting doesn’t need any other flavors, but sometimes it’s fun to mix it up a bit.
 You can also customize the flavoring of your cream cheese frosting.